ACADEMIC SUCCESS AND SUPPORT

 Completing high school while at a young adult transition program can provide an excellent opportunity for students to reach this important milestone while also gaining other necessary life skills simultaneously.
 At this age, returning to a traditional high school setting may feel like a step backward and depending on how many credits a student has left to finish, it can take quite a while.
 For others, returning to their “home school” may not be clinically recommended.
 At Red Mountain, our high school students have several options for attaining their diploma including finishing their credits through their previous school district, completing an online high school program through either the University of Nebraska or Brigham Young University.
 There are also GED options available through Yavapai College, if that is preferred by the student and their family.

-In addition to receiving individual coaching and support from their Case Manager, students can also work with our master’s-level Academic Advisor, Gene Stevenson.
-With over 20 years of experience in academics, he has great success helping students navigate the college application process and credit transfers, as well as helping students learn to identify and access supports within their school system, a skill that is needed even after they leave Red Mountain.
+Our Case Managers are skilled at helping students navigate the college application process and credit transfers.
+With individualized coaching and support, students learn to identify and access supports within their school system, a skill that is needed even after they leave Red Mountain.

 – Red Mountain Parent